invariablyafk/thinkc-mac-classic-helloworld/README.md

 ```
 git clone https://github.com/invariablyafk/thinkc-mac-classic-helloworld.git
-cd thinkc-mac-classic-helloworld.git
+cd thinkc-mac-classic-helloworld
+git config --local include.path ../.gitconfig
 join_xattr Hello\ World\ 2 Hello\ World\ 2-xattrs
 ```

 The `join_xattr` command will take the resource forks in `Hello World 2-xattrs` and merge them back into the matching files inside `Hello World 2`.
 Any swapping of branches or file operations (ie `git checkout`) performed by git should be followed by a subsequent `join_xattr` to merge resource forks.
+The git config command only needs to be run once, and will handle swapping Mac-style CR line endings for Unix-style LF line endings (see below).

 ### Generating the Resource Fork files Before Commits